Minnesota Nursing Homes Must Have a License From the State

 Pursuant to Minnesota Administrative Rule, 4658.0020 LICENSING IN GENERAL.
 Subpart 1., required, for the purpose of this chapter, a state license is required for a facility where nursing home care is provided for five or more aged or infirm persons who are not acutely ill.

 Subp.
-2. License fees.
+2. Fees.
 Each application for either an initial or renewal license to operate a nursing home must be accompanied by a fee based upon the formula as provided by Minnesota Statutes, section 144.122.
 A bed must be licensed if it is available for use by residents.
 If the number of licensed beds is increased during the term of the license, a full year’s fee for each additional bed must be paid.
 There is no refund for a decrease in licensed beds.

 Subp.
 5. Separate licenses.
 Separate licenses are required for institutions maintained on separate, noncontiguous premises even though operated under the same management.
 A separate license is not required for separate buildings maintained by the same owner on the same premises.